manoselva/youtube-streamer/README.md

 ## 🔒 Privacy & Security

-- ✅ No data is sent to external servers (except YouTube)
+- ✅ No data is sent to external servers (except YouTube and CDN for streams)
 - ✅ All cache is stored locally on your machine
-- ✅ URLs expire after ~6 hours (YouTube limitation)
+- ✅ URLs expire after ~6 hours (YouTube limitation) - handled automatically
 - ✅ No personal information is logged
+- ✅ No background processes or services installed

 ---